Subscribe to our KlearNow monthly newsletter, providing top insights on global trade, customs, and drayage news. Sign Up

 Several digital freight forwarders and logtech solutions providers are funded by Venture Capitalists, whose objective is to allocate funds to the most high-yielding investment avenues, rather than the creation of a sustainable business model in the long term.

 Their priority is therefore to ensure that business valuations rise quickly, whereafter they can cash out their investments at a reasonable profit.
-Given the financer’s focus on short-term profits and rapid growth, companies are compelled to adopt a sub-optimal approach, whereunder they offer substantial discounts to gain market share, instead of emphasizing improving the product.
+Given the financer’s focus on short-term profits and rapid growth, companies are compelled to adopt a sub-optimal approach, whereunder they offer substantial discounts to gain market share instead of emphasizing improving the product.

 Also, since these small customers are typically price-sensitive, they will shift their business if some other competitor offers a lower rate.